 - Short Name:

-- Engine used by the Web Accessibility Observatory in order to perform periodic iterations of the Observatory and to offer online diagnostic service for Public Administration.
+- Engine used by the Web Accessibility Observatory to carry out periodic iterations of the Observatory and offer an online diagnostic service for Public Administrations.

 - Target audience:

 - Installable product , Network service for end-users